vultr/vultr-cli/README.md

 Available Commands:
-  account        Retrieve information about your account api-key        retrieve information about the current API key apps           Display all available applications backups        display all available backups bare-metal     bare-metal is used to access bare metal server commands billing        Display billing information block-storage  block storage commands dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command iso            iso is used to access iso commands kubernetes     kubernetes is used to access kubernetes commands load-balancer  load balancer commands network        network interacts with network actions object-storage object storage commands os             grab all available operating systems plans          get information about Vultr plans regions        get regions reserved-ip    reserved-ip lets you interact with reserved-ip script         startup script commands instance       commands to interact with instances on vultr snapshot       snapshot commands ssh-key        ssh-key commands user           user commands version        Display current version of Vultr-cli
+  account        Retrieve information about your account apps           Display all available applications backups        Display backups bare-metal     bare-metal is used to access bare metal server commands billing        Display billing information block-storage  block storage commands completion     Generate the autocompletion script for the specified shell dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command instance       commands to interact with instances on vultr iso            iso is used to access iso commands kubernetes     kubernetes is used to access kubernetes commands load-balancer  load balancer commands object-storage object storage commands os             os is used to access os commands plans          get information about Vultr plans regions        get regions reserved-ip    reserved-ip lets you interact with reserved-ip script         startup script commands snapshot       snapshot commands ssh-key        ssh-key commands user           user commands version        Display current version of Vultr-cli vpc            Interact with VPCs

 Flags:
-      --config string   config file (default is $HOME/.vultr-cli.yaml) -h, --help            help for vultr-cli
+  --config string   config file (default is $HOME/.vultr-cli.yaml) (default "#HOME/.vultr-cli.yaml") -h, --help            help for vultr-cli
   -t, --toggle          Help message for toggle